Powered by SchoolDash

 West Denton Way, West Denton, Newcastle-upon-Tyne NE5 2SZ

 Studio West is a non-selective free school.
-It has about 570 boys and girls aged between 11 and 19.
-In May 2019 the school was rated ‘Good’ by Ofsted.
+It has about 560 boys and girls aged between 11 and 19.
+Ofsted last inspected the school in December 2024.

 This school is a member of Northern Leaders Trust.
 (Kenton School is also a member.)

-Particular strengths include Admissions, Finances and Environment.
-Relative weaknesses include Destinations and Sixth form.
+Particular strengths include Admissions and Environment.
+Relative weaknesses include Disadvantaged pupils and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.